Advancing Breast Health

 The FDA has approved 3-D mammography and it is covered by Medicare and some insurance.
 This exam is recommended for women of all ages and breast density.

-In the latest issue of Inside Health magazine, Dr. Amanda Scopteuolo, a GHS radiologist, discusses this major breakthrough in fighting breast cancer.
+In a recent issue of Inside Health magazine, Dr. Amanda Scopteuolo, a GHS radiologist, discusses this major breakthrough in fighting breast cancer.
 Read what she has to say about this technology and what patients are saying.

 To schedule a 3-D breast exam, call (864) 522-XRAY (9729).